engfuentes/engfuentes/README.md

 A Chemical Engineer turned passionate Data Engineer, I discovered my love for data and automation while working in the Oil & Gas industry as a Field Engineer.
 Realizing the potential to optimize tasks through computing, I embarked on a self-learning journey in data science.
 From mastering Python and pandas to exploring machine learning libraries and PowerBI, I immersed myself in the world of data.

 As a part of an intensive acceleration program, I collaborated with developers in a Scrum Framework environment, enhancing my skills in teamwork and agile methodologies.
-Recently, I delved into the realms of Apache Kafka and Apache Spark, adding powerful tools to my arsenal.
+Recently, I delved into the realms of Apache Kafka and PySpark, adding powerful tools to my arsenal.

 ### 💼 Professional Highlights: